 Chips and crackers

 A look down the chip aisle illustrates our love affair with all things crunchy and salty.
 Because there’s so much to choose from – and with claims such as “30% less fat than regular potato chips” – it can be a bit of a minefield.
 On closer inspection, regardless of their claims, nutritionally they all look eerily similar.
 A good rule of thumb is opt for a rice cracker first, but if you must have chips, keep the portion size small (around 20g) and choose lower-sodium varieties.

 These crackers come in six handy portion control packs, meaning you can get your savoury fix without the temptation of a whole packet bender.
 They are also low in saturated fat and gluten free.
 The only problem is they are low in fibre.
 Combine them with some carrot sticks, a piece of fruit or low-fat cheese to boost your nutrient intake.

-Interested in finding out more about healthy eating, see CHOICE's Nutrition.
+Interested in finding out more about healthy eating?
+See CHOICE's Nutrition page.